How GPS Tracking Keeps Alzheimer’s Patients Safe

 In the event of a crisis, these steps and tracking technology will allow the organization to quickly locate your loved one.

 Ways to Prevent Alzheimer’s Wandering

 According to the Alzheimer’s Association, anyone suffering from memory problems is at risk for wandering, even those in the early stages of dementia.

 Six in ten people with dementia will wander, and as the disease progresses, a person can become disoriented for longer periods of time.

-This can be dangerous to both Alzheimer’s patients and others, but fortunately, you can prevent wandering by creating a plan and using a service like tracking technology to help.
+This can be dangerous to both Alzheimer’s patients and others, but fortunately, you can prevent wandering by creating a plan and using services like tracking technology to help.

-Has your family used GPS tracking to keep a loved one safe?
-Tell us about your experience with tracking technology in the comments below.
+Has your family used GPS tracking technology to keep a loved one safe?
+Tell us about your experience in the comments below.